No products in the cart.

 Pro tip: Adding a small amount of compost to the soil will help it become more fertile.
 To do this, scratch the top inch or two of dirt, be careful not to damage the plant’s roots, and then bury the organic fertilizer.

 - Did you know that you may propagate your Stingray elephant ear in a variety of ways?
 But! the Rhizome division is the simplest and most successful method.
 And don’t worry because we’ll guide you all throughout the process.
 Here’s how you will propagate them:

 - Remove the plant from its pot gently and rinse the roots to get rid of any excess soil.
 You’ll notice several offsets and clusters as you do so.
 Allow the seeds to dry for a few minutes.

 - Separate the rhizomes with a clean, disinfected knife or blade.
 Because Alocasia is poisonous and can cause skin irritation, wear protective gloves.
 Touching your eyes or mouth might result in swelling, numbness, nausea, diarrhea, and delirium.

 - Place the offsets in their own pots with healthy soil and plenty of water.
 Maintain proper drainage in the soil and keep it moist for a few weeks without overwatering.

 - Repot the original plant and give it plenty of water.
 In the part that follows, we’ll go through how to repot your Alocasia Stingray.

-The Alocasia stingray is hardy in USDA hardiness zones of 9 to 11.
-Therefore, the plant thrives best to cultivars in tropical and sub-tropical areas as an outdoor plant, with nighttime temperatures above 42.
+The Alocasia stingray is hardy in USDA hardiness zones 8 to 11.
+Therefore, the plant thrives best in cultivars in tropical and sub-tropical areas as an outdoor plant, with nighttime temperatures above 42.
 8 degrees Fahrenheit (6 degrees Celsius).